kahmedmujtaba/Admin-template/README.md

-# gulp-sass-starter
+# Admin Template clean UI

 ## Description

-A simple starter kit builded with Gulp, SASS, and js/sass lint for better coding
+used A simple starter kit builded with Gulp, SASS, and js/sass lint for better coding and then continued adding my own code to it to make a clean white admin template and components necessary for admin panel of a website.

-#### Start by running `git clone https://github.com/brianeto/gulp-sass-starter.git`
+#### Start by running `git clone https://github.com/kahmedmujtaba/Admin-template.git`

 ## How to Run
 1. Make sure you have installed [gulp-cli](https://gulpjs.com/), and [Yarn](https://yarnpkg.com) if you like to install your develop dependencies faster.